StoneOrbits/VortexEngine/docs/colorsets.md

 # Colorsets

-Colorsets in Vortex Engine are the sets of colors that are used in conjunction with Patterns to produce different effects on the LEDs.
+Colorsets in Vortex Engine are the lists of colors that are used in conjunction with Patterns to produce different effects on the LEDs.

 ## What is a Colorset?

-A Colorset is simply a list of colors.
-Each color in the list is displayed separately on each blink of the Pattern.
-This means that the Colorset determines which colors are displayed on the LEDs, while the Pattern determines the blinking speed or style of the LEDs.
+Colorsets are the other half of the coin that makes up a Mode (patterns being the first half).
+A pattern designates how the modes blinks, and the colorset will determine the color of the blinks.

+A colorset technically contains a list of colors and a "current position", then a pattern may choose to increment the "current position" whenever it pleases.

 ## How are Colorsets used?